shreeharikulkarni907/SKILL--INDIA-AI-ML-INTERNSHIP/README.md

      1 USING JSON LIBRARY TO DUMP AND LOAD THE DATA FROM THE FILE

      2 FILE HANDLING FUNCTION

+ # 2. OLYMPIC DATA ANALYSIS
+      # Files added:

+      1 IPYNP FILE- Which has the code for the  OLYMPIC DATA ANALYSIS

+      2 SUMMER.CSV: DataSet Of the olympic athletes

+      # Features:

+      1 Displays Some of the stats and records that has been set in the olympic so far

+      # Skills Used:

+      1: Python NUMPY Library
+      2: Python PANDAS Library

   # 2.WHO AM I?